Taras Chmut: Recognition

 In 2022, Chmut was recognised by Forbes Ukraine as a member of the magazine's "30 under 30" list.
 He also received the Defender of the Motherland Medal on 23 August 2022 for his efforts to strengthen the Ukrainian military, and was further decorated with the Light of Justice award by the Ukrainian Catholic University in 2023.
+In 2026, he was ranked No. 1 in the "100 Most Influential Ukrainians" list by the Ukrainian magazine Focus.